Technology

 Electra

-Electra is a modified 6.5m aluminium Galaxy RIB built by Ukrainian company GALA.
+Electra is a modified 6.5m aluminium Galaxy RIB built by Ukrainian company, GALA.

-Charging Accessories
+Charging

 The boat can charge using AC or DC power.
 It is faster and more efficient to charge with DC and recently the marine industry has seen a growth in availability, especially along the South Coast.
 Our DC charging capacity is limited to 0.7C, which means for a 63kWh battery the max DC charge it can accept is around 44kW.
 Even with a 75kW fast charger the charge rate will remain at 44kW.

-Our AC charging capacity is controlled by the On Board Charger (OBC) which is 6.6kW.
+Our AC charging capacity was controlled by the On Board Charger (OBC) which is 6.6kW.
 For a 32A 240V single phase supply offering just over 7kW we would be limited to charging at 6.6kW.

 -